getlago/lago-java-client/docs/CreditNotesApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     CreditNotesApi apiInstance = new CreditNotesApi(defaultClient);
-    UUID id = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | ID of the existing Lago Credit note try {
+    UUID lagoId = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | The credit note unique identifier, created by Lago. try {
-      CreditNote result = apiInstance.downloadCreditNote(id);
+      CreditNote result = apiInstance.downloadCreditNote(lagoId);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CreditNotesApi#downloadCreditNote");